Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 Frontmatter explained:

-| Field | Purpose |
+| Field | Role |

 |---|---|

-context: fork | Runs this skill in a separate sub-agent (prevents polluting main conversation context) |
+context: fork | Run this skill in a separate sub-agent (prevents polluting the main conversation) |

-agent: Explore | Sets the forked sub-agent type to Explore (read-only) |
+agent: Explore | Set the forked sub-agent’s type to Explore (read-only) |

 3. Hooks — Workflow Automation

-- After file edits → Auto-run Prettier
+- After editing a file → run Prettier automatically (PostToolUse)

-- Before dangerous commands → Block them
+- Before a dangerous command → block it (PreToolUse)

-3.2 Creating your first hook
+3.2 Your first hook

 {